cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-07-01-vimwiki-hugo.md

 addition, it's possible to connect external HTML converters like Jekyll or Hugo.

-In this post I will show the main functionalities from Vimwiki and how to connect Hugo fast markdown static generator.
+In this post I will show the main functionalities of Vimwiki and how to connect the Hugo fast markdown static generator.

 <div class="columns is-mobile is-multiline is-horizontal-center">
 <div class="column is-6-desktop is-12-mobile">